-The Historic Building will be raised so its floor is at 9' NGVD to provide flood protection and ensure compatibility with the sidewalks for appropriate pedestrian experience.
-The new structure will be above base flood elevation.
+The Historic Building and Garage Structure will be raised so the floors are at 9' NGVD to provide flood protection and ensure compatibility with the sidewalks for appropriate pedestrian experience.
+The new structure will also be above base flood elevation.